-3.2 How to use the Wanted Credits List
+3.3 How to use the Wanted Credits List

-As an applicant, you simply need to search the Wanted Credits List for the credit class you own (or propose to create).
-For species credits, simply enter the species name (common or scientific) of the credits you own (or propose to create) and select the search button.
-For ecosystem credits, enter the four credit class attributes that identify the credits you own (or propose to create):
+Simply search the Wanted Credits List for the credit class you own (or expect to create at a proposed site).

+Species credits: simply enter the species name (common or scientific) of the credits you own and want to sell and select the search button.

+Ecosystem credits: enter the four credit class attributes that identify the credits you own and want to sell:

 - IBRA subregion

 - PCT ID

-- · Offset Trading Group
+- Offset Trading Group

 - Hollow-bearing tree status.